COMP 290-01 Syllabus

 Course Structure

-The first part of the course (approximately 2/3 of the semester) will be devoted to learning web development and onboarding to the FarmData2 project.
-This part of the course will be run as a fairly typical course with discussions, lectures and assignments.
-The second part of the course (the final 1/3 of the semester) will be devoted to participating in the FarmData2 project.
-In this part of the course you will work with a team to contribute bug fixes, features and/or automated tests that are needed by the FarmData2 project.
+The first part of the course (approximately 3/4 of the semester) will be devoted to learning web development with HTML/CSS and Vue.js, and onboarding to the FarmData2 project.
+This part of the course will be run as a combination of readings and class discussions, completing on-line tutorials, working on hands-on activities in class, and applying what you learn in homework assignments.
+The second part of the course (the final 1/4 of the semester) will be devoted to building a feature in the FarmData2 project.

 Readings & Discussions